bkil/gemiweb0/doc/js-choices.md

 ### Prototype

 * Verdict: avoid in user code
-* Restriction: the implementation may use it internally but may not expose it to user code
+* Restriction: runtime implementation may use it internally but may not expose it to user code
-* Reason: implementation is difficult, slow and uses more memory.
+* Reason: uniform implementation is difficult, slow and uses more memory.
 Also considered bad practice for most use cases.
 * Workaround: emulate regular inheritance by function expressions or chain only pure functions where applicable